russellf9/arena-flowers/README.md

 - You may use whatever tools, colours, technologies you see fit.
 Take as much time as you need.

 - Tip: it is better to do a few things well vs trying to do all of the above in the same time.

+## App setup

+I create a Yeoman Gulp as [generator-gulp-webapp](https://github.com/yeoman/generator-gulp-webapp)

+## Running the app

+- Run `gulp serve` to preview and watch for changes

+- Run `gulp` to build your webapp for production